 - Holy Land Rosary by Fr.
 Mitch Pacwa

-Any (or all–you do have 40 days!) of these spiritual practices are sure to enrich and deepen your Lenten journey, bringing you closer to Heart of Christ.
-If you have any other favorites ideas or resources for Lent, please share with our readers below.
+Any of these (or all—you do have 40 days!) spiritual practices are sure to enrich and deepen your Lenten journey, bringing you closer to Heart of Christ.
+If you have any other favorite ideas or resources, please share with our readers in the comments below.